BURNING MAN TRIP PLANNER

 - If you are flying, make your plane and rental car reservations.
 Tip: make RV reservations early if you don't plan to stay in your tent!
 Most RVs rentals in Northern California and Nevada are reserved by May.
 No joke.

-- The final Wednesday in June is the deadline for all film and video proposals, and if you wait until the deadline is near, there is a very real chance you will be turned away.
-Our experience has shown us that if you don't have a proposal to us by late spring, you probably arenŐt fully prepared for the event.
+- The deadline to register all film, video, and still photography projects is the second Thursday in July.
+If you wait until the deadline is near, there is a very real chance you will be turned away.
+Our experience has shown us that if you don't have a proposal to us by late spring, you probably are not fully prepared for the event.

 - Read the Burning Man website and contact Press(at)BurningMan(dot)com regarding artists or participants you want to interview.